jonlpersson/ed-latimore/site/_posts/2022-10-26-best-face-oil-for-men.md

 ### The Ordinary 100% Organic Cold-Pressed Moroccan Argan Oil

-This 100% Organic Cold-Pressed Moroccan Argan Oil is extracted through a cold-pressing technique that preserves the integrity of the oil's fatty acids, vitamins, phenols (including caffeic acid), and carotenes.
+This 100% Organic Cold-Pressed Moroccan Argan Oil is extracted through a cold-pressing technique that preserves the integrity of the oil’s fatty acids, vitamins, phenols (including caffeic acid), and carotenes.
 The oil naturally hydrates your skin while combating dryness and supporting healthy-looking skin and can also be used as a beard oil or in your hair to increase softness and sheen.
 It’s also the most affordable option at around $7 for a one fluid oz bottle if you’re looking for something cheap to get started.

 ## Why should you care about using face oils

-Let's first get one thing straight.
+Let’s first get one thing straight.
 Taking good care of your largest organ—your skin—isn’t just something that women do.

 What you may not know is that face oils are an all-in-one tool that can help with many things, including preventing wrinkles, balancing skin tone, treating acne-prone skin, and preventing dry, flaky skin.
 Some face oils also contain SPF to protect your face against the sun’s damaging rays.